th-h/de-regio-infos/README.md

-# Additional information on German (language) regional Usenet hierarchies
+# Additional information for the DE-regio project

 This repository contains additional information on German (language) (regional) Usenet hierarchies that will be incorpated into the list of those hierarchies at <https://de-regio.de/>.